-- All successful applicants are required: - to provide proof of identity - to complete an enhanced DBS disclosure application and receive satisfactory clearance - to provide actual certificates of qualifications, not copies. - to confirm they are medically and mentally fit to carry out the role - to provide proof of eligibility to live and work in the UK - The School must receive two references (one of which must be from the applicant's most recent employer) which the School considers to be satisfactory. - The School will obtain a certificate for an enhanced DBS check with a barred list information where the person will be engaging in regulated activity and will obtain a separate barred list check, if an individual is due to start work in regulated activity before the DBS certificate is available. - The School will check that a candidate to be employed as a teacher is not subject to a prohibition order issued by the Secretary of State, using the Employer Access Online service.
+- All successful applicants are required: - o to provide proof of identity - o to provide a birth certificate (where possible) - o to complete an enhanced DBS disclosure application and receive satisfactory clearance - o to provide original certificates of qualifications, not copies. - o to confirm they are medically and mentally fit to carry out the role - o to provide proof of eligibility to live and work in the UK - The School must receive two references (one of which must be from the applicant's most recent employer) which the School considers to be satisfactory. - The School will obtain a certificate for an enhanced DBS check with a barred list information where the person will be engaging in regulated activity and will obtain a separate barred list check, if an individual is due to start work in regulated activity before the DBS certificate is available. - The School will check that a candidate to be employed as a teacher is not subject to a prohibition order issued by the Secretary of State, using the Employer Access Online service.
 The School will also check that a person taking up a management position is not subject to a section 128 direction made by the Secretary of State - The School will verify the person's right to work in the UK.
 Where a candidate has lived or worked outside the UK, the School will make any further checks considered appropriate.
-Therefore, for candidates from overseas from the EEA who will be carrying out 'teaching work' the School will check they are not subject to a sanction or restriction imposed by another EEA professional regulating authority for teachers.
-The check will be carried out using the NCTL Teacher Services system.

-- The School will require the successful candidate to provide original copies of their qualifications usually A Level, Degree and Teaching Qualifications, as appropriate.
+For teachers who have worked overseas, a letter of professional standing from the professional regulating authority in the country in which the applicant has worked.
+The UK National Information Centre (UK ENIC) can provide advice relating to overseas regulatory or professional body. - The School will require the successful candidate to provide original copies of their qualifications usually A Level, Degree and Teaching Qualifications, as appropriate.
 The successful candidate must show the DBS certificate to the School before they take up post or as soon as practicable afterwards.
 The School may ask necessary health questions after the appointment has been offered, ensuring that health-related questions are necessary and relevant to the specific role.
 This would not include asking for information about previous sickness absences. - Regarding the DBS Update Service in which an individual can join the DBS Update Service at the point an application for a new DBS check, enabling future status checks to be carried out to confirm that no new information has been added to the certificate since its issue.
-Before using the Update Service the School will: - o obtain consent from the applicant to do so; - confirm the certificate matches the individual's identity; and - examine the original certificate to ensure that it is for the appropriate workforce and level of check, e.g. enhanced certificate/enhanced including barred list information. - The School can then subsequently carry out a free online check.
+Before using the Update Service the School will: - o obtain consent from the applicant to do so; - o confirm the certificate matches the individual's identity; and - o examine the original certificate to ensure that it is for the appropriate workforce and level of check, e.g. enhanced certificate/enhanced including barred list information. - The School can then subsequently carry out a free online check.
 This would identify whether there has been any change to the information recorded, since the initial certificate was issued and advise whether the individual should apply for a new certificate.
 Individuals will be able to see a full list of those organisations that have carried out a status check on their account.
 Further information about the update service can be found at GOV.UK.